 410 Uptown is a proposed office development that will be located on the corner of West 18th Street and San Antonio Street, just a block from the site of the new courthouse.
 The site is also a block from the University of Texas campus and a half-mile from the State Capitol

 The 12-story office building will be 186,960 square feet and offer 2.5:1000 structured parking.

 Size: 207,000 SF

-The new building will be home to both Class A office space and 15,000 sf of retail.7 The project will be nine stories in total, consisting of one retail floor, three floors of above ground parking, four floors of office space and a top floor for terrace use.8
+The new building will be home to both Class A office space and 15,000 square feet of retail.7 The project will be nine stories in total, consisting of one retail floor, three floors of above-ground parking, four floors of office space, and a top floor for terrace use.8